JonasPed/wsdd-docker/README.md

 wsdd implements a Web Service Discovery host daemon.
 This enables (Samba) hosts, like your local NAS device or Linux server, to be found by Web Service Discovery Clients like Windows.

+## Supported environment variables
+HOSTNAME: Samba Netbios name to report.

+WORKGROUP: Workgroup name

+DOMAIN: Report being a member of an AD DOMAIN.
+Disables WORKGROUP if set.

 ## Running container
 ### From command line
 ```